bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Thursday
-* Consolidate refs.
-    * ref is name of dispatcher, plus "dispatch."
-For example, scrollVerseDispatch.
-    * Remove "dispatch" from method.
-For example, scrollVerse.
-    * Leave "timeout" out of name, instead refer to callback.

 # Friday
 * Start getting rid of listeners by putting in reducers, or moving completely to selectors.
 Begin with PopupAnnotation listener.